-7. Tap the ball joints out of the knuckle; then remove the knuckle.
+7. Tap the ball joints out of the knuckle; then remove the knuckle from the axle.
 8. Remove the lower shock absorber eyelet from the lower A-arm.
 9. Remove the brakeline hose routing clips from the upper A-arm; then remove the cap screws securing the A-arms to the frame.